paullo0106/kdd2025-workshop/_pages/cfp.md

 ## **Aim and Scope**

-ims to bring together researchers, industry professionals, and practitioners to explore the application of causal inference within machine learning models.
+This workshop aims to bring together researchers, industry professionals, and practitioners to explore the application of causal inference with machine learning.
 As causal machine learning techniques gain traction across industries, practical challenges related to trustworthiness, robustness, and fairness remain at the forefront.
-This workshop will provide a forum to discuss methodologies for evaluating causal models in real-world scenarios and explore innovative applications that integrate causal inference with generative AI (GenAI) and large language models (LLMs).
-Topics of interest include using GenAI and LLMs to facilitate causal inference tasks and leveraging causal inference techniques for evaluating and improving GenAI/LLM models.
+This workshop will provide a forum to discuss methodologies for applying and evaluating causal models in real-world scenarios and explore innovative applications that integrate causal inference with machine learning algorithms.

 We welcome papers on a variety of topics, including but not limited to the following:
 * Industry use cases where causal inference and machine learning are used in practice